Abelian envelopes of exact categories and highest weight categories: Introduction

 In Section \ref{sec_abel_env} we introduce the main tool of our paper, the machinery of \emph{abelian envelopes}.
 The \emph{right abelian envelope} for an exact category $\eE$ is an abelian category $\aA_r(\eE)$ together with a right exact functor $i_R \colon \eE\to \aA_r(\eE)$ which is universal for right exact functors $\eE\to \aA$, with $\aA$ abelian.
 The \emph{left abelian envelope} $\aA_l(\eE)$ is defined analogously.
 Since $\aA_l(\eE^{\opp}) \simeq \aA_r(\eE)^{\opp}$, see (\ref{rem_envs_for_opp}), we mostly restrict our attention to right abelian envelopes.

-If the right abelian envelope of $\eE$ exists then the functor $i_R\colon \eE\to\aA_r(\eE) $ is faithful (Lemma \ref{lem_envelope_fully_exact_in_Lex}).
-We don't know whether it is always fully faithful, but when it so, $\eE$ is a fully exact subcategory of $\aA_r(\eE)$ (Lemma \ref{lem_if_I_R_full_then_exact}).
+If the right abelian envelope of $\eE$ exists then it is equivalent to the subcategory of compact objects in $\Lex(\eE^{\opp}, \Ab)$ and the functor $i_R\colon \eE\to\aA_r(\eE) $ is faithful (see Lemma \ref{lem_envelope_fully_exact_in_Lex}).
+We don't know whether it is always fully faithful, but when it is so, $\eE$ is a fully exact subcategory of $\aA_r(\eE)$ (see Lemma \ref{lem_if_I_R_full_then_exact}).

 The right abelian envelope extends to a monad on the 2-category of exact categories admitting the right abelian envelopes, see Section \ref{ssec_monad}.
 Algebras over this monad are identified with abelian categories, see Proposition \ref{prop_mondad_algebras_over}.